 - For safety reasons, never exceed the maximum permissible gross weight in a laden condition. - Distribute the load evenly on the left and right sides of the vehicle. - Distribute the load evenly on both axles.
 In doing so, observe the axle loads specified in the vehicle documents.
-Observe the permissible load-carrying capacity of the tyres (see chapter 14). - ► Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect (1 - 1 / 0.
+Observe the permissible load-carrying capacity of the tyres (see chapter 14). - Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect (4/0 - 1/0).
 This applies especially to long rear extensions, if a motorbike is transported on the rear carrier or if there is a heavy load in the rear storage space.
 The release of the front axle negatively affects the driving quality, especially for front-driven vehicles. - Store all objects in such a way that they cannot slip. - Store heavy objects (awning, tin cans, etc.) close to the axles.
 Low-lying storage spaces whose doors do not open in the direction of travel are particularly suited for storing heavy objects. - Stack light objects (laundry) in the roof storage cabinets.

-- Only load the drawers with a maximum of 10 kg. - Load the roof storage cabinets with a maximum of 5 kg per compartment.
+\triangleright Only load the drawers with a maximum of 10 kg.